 How Do You Know if You Need Glasses for Driving and is There a Difference?

-One of the biggest issues that some people face when driving is glare or reflections.
-This is especially prevalent at night and can cause the driver to not be able to see well.
-Glare from street lights or oncoming cars make it difficult to see clearly and the driver’s vision is blurry and impaired.
+One of the biggest issues drivers face is glare or reflections.
+This is especially prevalent at night and can cause temporary blindness on the road.
+Glare from overhead streetlights, digital billboards, or the high beams of oncoming cars makes it incredibly difficult to see the lines on the road.
+When your eyes struggle to focus through these light bursts, your vision becomes blurry, strained, and dangerously impaired.

-If you have experienced glare from any type of lighting while driving, it is a pretty good indication that you may need glasses.
+The Takeaway: If you regularly squint, hold your breath, or feel your eyes straining against glare from any type of lighting while driving, it is a definitive indication that you need specialized driving eyewear.

 The Types of Driving Glasses